-When your child uses it in “push mode,” the seat back is high enough to comfortable grab on, helping your child maintain balance while working towards those first few steps.
+When your child uses it in “push mode,” the seatback is high enough to comfortably grab on, helping your child maintain balance on this balance bike while working towards those first few steps.

-At less than seven pounds, this product is good choice for at home and taking to the park or playground.
+At less than seven pounds, these balance bikes are a good choice for at home and taking to the park or playground.
 The sturdy handle and wheels make it a breeze to maneuver around furniture or the playground, and on tile, carpet or grass.
 It holds up to 50 pounds, making it a toy your child can use as she grows.